Market Fluctuations (Lesson 3)

 • Unemployment rate.

-Economic driven fluctuations are easily identified with the change in the DOW Jones Industrial Average.
+Economic-driven fluctuations are easily identified with the change in the DOW Jones Industrial Average.
 Look at this graph for the past five years.

-The first time period circled in red (Jan – March 2018) is an 8.8% market decrease driven by a sell off related to the recent DOW lifetime to date high.
-In Dec. of 2017, the Tax Code changed the tax rate for corporations thus spurring this peak in market value.
+Market FluctuationsThe first period circled in red (Jan – March 2018) is an 8.8% market decrease driven by a sell-off related to the recent DOW lifetime to date high.
+In December 2017, the Tax Code changed the tax rate for corporations, thus spurring this peak in market value.
 The long sell-off over two months was merely a correction of the sudden increase.

 The second circled decrease in the market value of the DOW index reflects the Federal Reserve’s hike in the funds rate that happened three times in a row.
-To add fuel to this, President Trump didn’t adjust the 25% steel tariff down to 10% until December of 2018 after the G20 summit.
+To add fuel to this, President Trump didn’t adjust the 25% steel tariff down to 10% until December of 2018, after the G20 summit.

-The third, and biggest sudden decrease is a direct reflection of the COVID pandemic reaction.
+The third, and biggest sudden decrease, is a direct reflection of the COVID pandemic reaction.

 As a value investor, the key for you is to understand that market fluctuations occur often.
-Steep changes are wonderful opportunities to either buy or sell depending on the circumstances.
-Fluctuations that are economically driven create tremendous opportunities due to their far reaching impact across the board for all stocks.
+Steep changes are wonderful opportunities to either buy or sell, depending on the circumstances.
+Fluctuations that are economically driven create tremendous opportunities due to their far-reaching impact across the board for all stocks.
 When they do happen, if you have preset triggers, you will automatically be rewarded for your plan.

 Market Fluctuations – Sector or Industry Fluctuations

-Price for a Barrel of Oil ExxonMobil’s Stock Price
+Price for a Barrel of Oil : ExxonMobil’s Stock Price

-Market Fluctuations – Company Fluctuations
+Company Fluctuations

-Each quarter, corporations report their financial performance and present to institutional security owners and potential buyers what happened during the quarter along with their projections for the upcoming quarter and into the following periods.
-It is here that the market often overreacts to any short term indicator and the price will suddenly move in a direction.
+Each quarter, corporations report their financial performance and present to institutional security owners and potential buyers what happened during the quarter, along with their projections for the upcoming quarter and into the following periods.
+It is here that the market often overreacts to any short-term indicator, and the price will suddenly move in a direction.
 What is important for value investors to understand is that although these are quite frequent (at least four times per year), it is important to remember that the momentary price movement is insufficient to make the dramatic changes value investors desire.

-From the lessons so far, you should have ascertained that value investors seek significant market declines or returns to prior peak market price per share.
+From the lessons so far, you should have ascertained that value investors seek significant market declines or returns to the prior peak market price per share.
 Quarterly financial reports rarely move a stock’s price three to five percent per share in any direction.
 Value investors are looking for discounts of more than eight percent or increases back to prior peaks.
-It doesn’t mean the quarterly reported information can’t be the final nudge in that particular direction and often they will have enough impact on the share price to complete the minimum desired change.
+It doesn’t mean the quarterly reported information can’t be the final nudge in that particular direction, and often, they will have enough impact on the share price to complete the minimum desired change.

-This actually provides a direct benefit to value investors.
+This provides a direct benefit to value investors.
 How so?
 Well, one of the benefits of value investing is that value investors are not concerned about quarterly financial reports.
 Quarterly reports are merely additional supporting data validating current models developed for buy/sell points for a company.
-A common pattern for value investors is to not anticipate nor eagerly await quarterly financial reports.
+A common pattern for value investors is to not anticipate or eagerly await quarterly financial reports.

 Quarterly financial information just modifies the existing trend lines with the models built to determine buy and sell points for stock.